Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/importing/hcs-data.md

 # High-Content Screening (HCS) Data

-Especially uploading plate data, e.g. in Nikon format, to OMERO can be challenging.
+Properly uploading plate data to OMERO will depend on the microscope data format of your data.
 OMERO does not always recognizes the mapping of the wells correctly if there are any empty wells on your plate.
 This includes the edge wells, which is for our imaging set-up almost always the case.
 Thus, some pre-processing of the images is required.
 For correctly importing plate data and screens into OMERO it is advised to do this first time together with somebody experienced.

 ![alt text](hcs-data/images/hcs-data_03.png)